ferrum-lang/ferrum/README.md

 # The Ferrum Programming Language

 ## Important!
-This entire repo is a prototype-in-progress.
+This language is a prototype-in-progress.
 The ideas & repos are very much in early conception, and not yet finished or fleshed out.

 Meant as a "wrapper" or "layer" over-top of Rust.
 More accessible, faster development, just as safe (if not safer), but less powerful, and less performant.